lv042/Weather-Wizard/docs/research_question.md

 # Research question

 I want to focus in my research on the web development part.
-Since I was always interested in building backends and APIs, I always wanted to try the programming language Golang, since its a very popular language for web focussed development.
+Since I was always interested in building backends and APIs, I always wanted to try the programming language Golang, since it's a very popular language for web focussed development.

 My research question is: